dzlab/coursera/MLOps Specialization/Course 2/Week 4/README.md

 Question 1: What is weak supervision useful for?

-- Taking advantage of input from experts in the field. x
+- [x] Taking advantage of input from experts in the field.
-- Managing training datasets by hand labeling.
+- [ ] Managing training datasets by hand labeling.
-- Creating and structuring training datasets through programming. x
+- [x] Creating and structuring training datasets through programming.

 Question 2: Which of the following statements about labeling techniues is true?

-- Active Learning shouldn’t be used on imbalanced datasets
+- [ ] Active Learning shouldn’t be used on imbalanced datasets
-- Label propagation is a technique used in semi-supervised algorithms based on the similarity of different data points. x
+- [x] Label propagation is a technique used in semi-supervised algorithms based on the similarity of different data points.
-- Active Learning doesn’t require the feedback from a ML model to select the next data points to label.
+- [ ] Active Learning doesn’t require the feedback from a ML model to select the next data points to label.
-- Direct Labeling is slow and expensive compared to other labeling techniques
+- [ ] Direct Labeling is slow and expensive compared to other labeling techniques

 Question 3: Weak Supervision is one of the methods used in production ML to label data.
 Which of the following statements are true about it?

-- It uses generative models to determine weights for supervision sources x
+- [x] It uses generative models to determine weights for supervision sources
-- Weak Supervision is more expensive than Human Labeling.
+- [ ] Weak Supervision is more expensive than Human Labeling.
-- Weak supervision allows sampling data intelligently for labeling
+- [ ] Weak supervision allows sampling data intelligently for labeling
-- Weak supervision uses heuristics or labelling functions instead of deterministic labels. x
+- [x] Weak supervision uses heuristics or labelling functions instead of deterministic labels.

 ### Data Augmentation
 - It generates artificial data by creating new examples which are variants of the original data